jeromyanglim/AnglimModifiedProjectTemplate/README.md

 * Modified default global.dcf (`as_factors: off` and changd default packages)
 * Made readme.md blank
 * Removed a couple of directories  (e.g., diagnositics, logs, profiling)
-* An initial rmd file  in the reports directory
+* Added an initial Rmarkdown file in the reports directory
-* An .Rproj RStudio project file to enable easy launching of RStudio.
+* Added RStudio project file (i.e., .Rproj) to enable easy launching of RStudio.
 * Created output directory as the general location for saving all output (figures, tables, data files).
 This name seemed more appropriate than the built-in "graphs" diretory.
 * Added `output/output-processing.xlsx` for manually preparing tables from exported data
 * Added `data/meta.xls` as general file for storing meta data (e.g., scoring rules for psychological tests)